East Troy Community Guide

 Is East Troy a good place to buy a 4-season home?

-East Troy is a strong 4-season-home market for Chicago families.
+East Troy is a strong 4-season-home market for Chicago Buyers.
 Alpine Valley Ski Hill anchors winter weekends, the music theatre and the lakes anchor summer, and the historic Village Square and East Troy Electric Railroad cover spring and fall.
 Potters Lake waterfront averages around $800,000, well below Geneva Lake comparables.
 Three I-43 exits make weekend visits practical year-round.